 Section 1.
 Budget Committee.
-The Budget Committee shall be chaired by the Treasurer and composed of four Members elected by the Board of Directors.
-Members shall serve staggered four-year terms.
+The Budget Committee shall consist of the Treasurer, who serves as Chair, the Secretary, who serves as Vice-Chair and four Members elected by the Board of Directors.
+Members shall serve staggered fouryear terms.
 Any member of the Association is eligible to serve on the Budget Committee.
-The Committee is responsible for proposing a budget to the Board at its March meeting, selecting the audit firm to review NAWG financial reports and procedures, and proposing revisions to the Funding Formula (Appendix II).
+The Committee is responsible for proposing a budget to the Board at its annual meeting, selecting the audit firm to review NAWG financial reports and procedures, and proposing revisions to the Funding Formula (Appendix II).
 In the event that a member does not complete his term, the President shall appoint a replacement to the committee to serve the remaining portion of the term.

 Section 2.
 Other Committees.
 The Board of Directors or the President may establish such other standing or temporary committees as may be deemed necessary to effectuate the programs of the Association, except that such committees may not perform any functions of management.
-Such committees shall meet on call of the Chairman. or if the Chairman shall fail to function, on call of the President or the Board.
+Such committees shall meet on call of the Chairman. or if the Chairman shall fail to function. on call of the President or the Board.
 Committee chairs and members are appointed by the President.
 Voting members of NAWG committees must be members of NAWG's Board of Directors, with the exception of the Joint International Trade Policy Committee and the Joint Biotechnology Committee, which also include representatives from U.S. Wheat Associates and may include NAWG representatives that were NAWG board members at the time they were originally appointed but do not currently sit on the NAWG Board.